abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ## Monitoring clipboard updates

 Windows provides a couple of methods for data exchange between applications.
 Clipboard is one of them.
 All applications have access to it.
 But we first need to create a primitive "application" that Windows recognizes.
-We then register it to be notified when clipboard content changes.
+We subscribe it for the clipboard updates.

 Windows uses **window**s (hah!) as the building block of applications.
 I've written about how windows and messaging works on Windows in [another post][post_usb] where I explored USB hotplugging events, which might be worth reading.